danneu/koa-skeleton/README.md

 - Just write SQL.
 When you need more complex/composable queries (like a /search endpoint with various filter options), consider using a SQL query building library like [knex.js](http://knexjs.org/).
 - Use whichever Javascript features that are supported by the lastest stable version of Node.
 I don't think Babel compilation and the resulting idiosyncrasies are worth the build step.

-## Random Tips

-- Save the user's `user_agent` anywhere you save their `ip_address` for abuse prevention.
-People are well-conditioned to switch VPNs to circumvent ip_address bans, but they often forget to change their user_agent.
-- koa-skeleton doesn't encrypt or sign cookies, so don't store sensitive information in cookies, or sign/encrypt cookies if you do.

 ## Conventions

 - Aside from validation, never access query/body/url params via the Koa default like `ctx.request.body.username`.
 Instead, use koa-bouncer to move these to the `ctx.vals` object and access them there.
 This forces you to self-document what params you expect at the top of your route and prevents the case where you forget to validate params.